 Cost and Coverage

-We believe personalized medicine should be a standard of care, which is why part of our mission is to make our technology affordable.
+We believe personalized medicine should be a standard of care, which is why part of our mission is to make our genetic testing affordable.

 What you can expect to pay for Genomind testing and services